 The nest is located in a tree 5 to 25 feet above the ground.
 Rose-breasted Grosbeaks prefer saplings, shrubs, and vines as nesting sites.

-The female lays 3 to 5 eggs that are blue-green with brown markings.
+The female lays 3 to 5 pale blue or green eggs with brown speckles.

 Incubation last 13 to 14 days.
 Both males and females incubate the eggs.
 Eggs are rarely unattended.